NunezpericA0497/WHSTechNotes/journal.md

 # December 9, 2024
 The term "brain rot" refers to the negative impact of excessive digital consumption on our mental well-being and intellectual capacity, it suggests that spending too much time online, particularly on platforms filled with trival content, can lead to a decline in our cognitive abilities and a loss of focus on meaningful pursuits.
 # January 8, 2025
+I liked doing the coding games in this class, the coding games are very simple to do.
+I want this semester to bring back snack rewards.